On-Campus Employment

 IMPORTANT: Rules for On-Campus Employment

-1. On-campus employment must not impact your performance in classes.
-Employment is not a reason to miss classes, fail to do homework assignments, or score low in exams.
-Failing or dropping classes may affect your full-time enrollment and/or your progress to graduation, which may lead to termination of your status.
+1. On-campus employment must not impact your academic performance.
+It is not a reason to miss classes, fail to do homework assignments, or score low on exams.
+Failing or dropping classes may affect your full-time enrollment and/or your progress to graduation, which may lead to termination of your SEVIS record.

 Some helpful web pages to find jobs include: